ABOUT

 Paul founded Scent Evidence K9 in 2012 to help communities and law enforcement agencies improve their methods of locating missing persons.
 Like many other canine handlers, Paul faced the challenge of finding an effective scent article during deployments.
 He developed the first scientifically-tested and proven Scent Preservation Kit® and “The SEKR” Scent Evidence Collection Vacuum to provide K9 Trailing responders with uncontaminated scent articles and on-scene scent collection methods that increase location success while reducing the time it takes to find a target.

-Paul also created the first standardized Human Scent Discriminate and Scent Detection K9 Training programs that provide world-class scent discriminate K9’s and training for law enforcement handlers and professional SAR Teams across the U.S. and internationally.
+Paul also developed the first standardized Human Scent Discriminate and Scent Detection K9 Training programs that provide world-class scent discriminate K9’s and training for law enforcement, U.S. Military, and professional SAR teams across the U.S. and internationally.

 By partnering with community organizations that serve populations at high risk of wandering and going missing, such as those with Alzheimer’s Disease, Dementia, and Autism, Coley has provided new public safety solutions for communities, families, and caregivers to prepare at-risk individuals before they go missing.
-In 2019, Scent Evidence partnered with Alzheimer’s Project to pass the Bringing the Lost Home Project bill in Florida to increase awareness and improve missing person response.
+In 2019, Scent Evidence K9's Bringing the Lost Home Program bill passed legislation in Florida to increase awareness and improve missing person response.
+The program is now in it's 7th Year and has located almost 600 missing persons.